ongyx/cpk/README.md

 ## Libterm

 Later on, spkg was rewritten for the Python-based implementation of Libterm.
-So far, the code is ready for a prerelease, but there might be serious bugs.
+~~So far, the code is ready for a prerelease, but there might be serious bugs.~~

-Please put in a issue if you find one.
-For now, there is no installer script, you directly unzip spkg to the Library/scripts folder.
+spkg for Libterm is now [psiman](https://github.com/sn3ksoftware/psiman).
+The code for spkg here will be kept here for archival purposes.
+The installer script will problably _never_ be created for spkg on Libterm though.
+(If you want, you can hack one up yourself :) )

 Run this command(wip):